 The Claritas Consumer Profiles datasets comprise three different geo-demographic segmentation products: ConneXions®, PRIZM® Premier, and P$YCLE® Premier.

 The Claritas Consumer Profiles database is one of seven premium datasets available in the Data Planet repository.
-(The others are China Data Institute (subnational data), InfoGroup Business USA, EASI Analytics, International Equities and Metals, Quarterly Workforce Indicators, and Claritas CLOUT).
+(The others are China Data Institute [subnational data], InfoGroup Business USA, EASI Analytics, Quarterly Workforce Indicators, Claritas CLOUT, and Woods and Poole).
 For more information on the premium offerings, click here.)

-Clink on the links below to view DataSheets comprising statistical abstracts complete with infographics of indicators describing demographic characteristics and behavior patterns of US consumers created in Data Planet Statistical Datasets.
-Log in to explore the data at even more granularity - as well as relationships between these statistics and other indicators in the vast Data Planet repository.
+Clink on the links below to view DataSheets comprising statistical abstracts complete with infographics of indicators describing demographic characteristics and behavior patterns of US consumers created in Data Planet.
+Log in to explore the data at even more granularity—as well as relationships between these statistics and other indicators in the vast Data Planet repository.